What to look for when choosing a browser. From business model to fingerprinting resistance.

 Telemetry: don’t let your browser ‘call home’ and betray you.

 Telemetry is data being collected by the browser to improve its performance in the long run.
 That means your browser is gathering information like session lengths, crash and error reports, and automatically checking for update status every time you start the browser.
 What’s the problem with this?
 Well, it’s all about your trust in your browser provider (and their ability to store this data safely).
 Some browser providers state that they only collect this or that data, and that the data is anonymized.
 This is the kind of arguments you also run into when researching VPN providers.
 And we think they are a good blueprint; we think you should ask the same kind of questions of your browser provider as your VPN provider.

 The most important and most simplest question to ask your browser provider is: do you collect any kind of data from your users’ browser activity?
-The longer the answer, the bigger the doubt.
 Here you can read our answers to this question.
 The same goes for our VPN.
 Here you can read the answers regarding our VPN.
 Remember: if you have big data sets of anonymous data – well, it’s impossible to keep that data anonymous in the long run.

 Mullvad has no interest in earning money from the Mullvad Browser; the only interest we have in this is to provide the best possible privacy-focused browser possible to our VPN users – and to everyone else, for that matter.

 Business model: follow the money.